createdbypete/createdbypete.com/_posts/articles/2012-11-12-php-54-development-on-os-x-with-mysql-and-laravel-4.markdown

 ### Install Homebrew

-If you’ve not used [Homebrew](http://mxcl.github.com/homebrew/) before you’re going to love it overthe next few steps as it makes the whole process so much easier!
+If you’ve not used [Homebrew](http://mxcl.github.com/homebrew/) before you're going to love it over the next few steps as it makes the whole process so much easier!
 Installation is a simple "one liner".

 ```bash
 ruby <(curl -fsSkL raw.github.com/mxcl/homebrew/go)